Marinaro Law Firm

 It’s essential to remember that any statements or admissions made during this process can be used against you in court.
 It’s best to remain silent and speak with a domestic violence attorney before answering any questions.

-You can expect to have a bail hearing where the court will determine whether you will be released on bail or held until your criminal case trial.
-If you are released from prison, depending on the hearing, you may be required to follow certain conditions, such as staying away from the alleged victim or attending anger management classes.
+You can expect a bail hearing where the court will determine whether you will be released on bail or held until your criminal case trial.
+Several departments could be involved including local law enforcement and Domestic Relations.
+Suppose you are released from prison, depending on the hearing.
+In that case, you may be required to follow certain conditions, such as staying away from the alleged victim or attending anger management classes.

 5. What Is a PFA Order in Pennsylvania?

-A PFA (Protection From Abuse) order is a civil court order that protects domestic violence victims from their alleged abusers.
+A PFA (Protection From Abuse) order is a civil court order from Domestic Relations that protects domestic violence victims from their alleged abusers.
 It may also include specific provisions, such as prohibiting them from contacting or being near the victim.

 If you are facing a PFA order, it’s essential to take it seriously and follow its terms.
 Violating a PFA order can result in criminal charges and penalties.